Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Introduction

 In Section \ref{sec:prelim} we briefly recall the model and summarize the results of \cite{Monasson13} on its stable phases.
 The main results of the present paper on the dynamics of the activity in one map are reviewed in Section \ref{sec:overview}.
-In Section \ref{sec:pure} we study the single-environment case, and analytically show that the dynamics can be described by an effective diffusion for the center of the clump.
-In Sec.~\ref{sec:activated} we show that the presence of disorder limits drastically the motion of the clump within one environment, and propose additional mechanisms to enhance motion.
-In Sec.~\ref{sec:retrieval} we address the retrieval process of the attractor neural network in the presence of input.
+In Section \ref{sec:pure} we study the single-environment case, and analytically show that the dynamics can be described by an effective diffusion for the center of the clump; we also characterize the mobility of the clump in response to an external force.
+In Section~\ref{sec:activated} we show that the presence of disorder limits drastically the motion of the clump within one environment, and propose additional mechanisms to enhance motion.
+In Section~\ref{sec:retrieval} we address the retrieval process of the attractor neural network in the presence of input.
 Finally, in Section \ref{sec:add} we study the effect of other, out-of equilibrium mechanisms on the motion of the clump.